The Trouble with Constructors

 returns the result of its last expression.)

-The reason Magpie always gives you both construct and new is for
+The reason Magpie always gives you both construct

-later realize you need to do more initialization than just a straight call to
+realize you need to do more initialization than just a straight call to

-construct, you can replace new without having to change every place you’re
+without having to change every place you’re

 creating an object.

-So that seems pretty strange.
+That seems pretty strange.
 Why on Earth would I design things this way instead of just using normal constructors like most other languages?

 Let’s imagine that Magpie did have normal constructors (which it did until a few days ago, actually).
 Let’s translate our Point class to use that: